florisoft/User.Manuals/E-COMMERCE/Floriday client (M165)/Checklist client side.md

 ## Setting up stock

->This will be the stock where we will read in the collected parcels from Floriday.
+>This will be the stock where the system will read in the parcels from Floriday.
 - Create a new stock.
     - *Constants -> Location -> Stocks -> Stocks*
     -> **'Insert'**